cloudflare/wrangler-action/README.md

 ### Upload a Worker Version

 To create a new version of your Worker that is not deployed immediately, use the `wrangler versions upload` command.
-Worker versions created in this way can then be deployed all at once at a later time or gradually deployed using the `wranger versions deploy` command or via the Cloudflare dashboard under the Deployments tab.
+Worker versions created in this way can then be deployed all at once at a later time or gradually deployed using the `wrangler versions deploy` command or via the Cloudflare dashboard under the Deployments tab.
 Wrangler v3.40.0 or above is required to use this feature.

 ```yaml
 jobs: